chimera-linux/cports/Usage.md

   (not containing templates) and files.
 * `remove-autodeps` Remove automatic dependencies possibly installed in the build root.
+* `source-bootstrap [STAGE]` Bootstrap from source.
+If `STAGE` is passed, stop at that stage (number).
+By default, that is `2`.
+Stage 0 bootstrap must be run in a compatible host system.
 * `unstage` Attempt unstaging the repositories if possible.
 If conflicts prevent it from doing so (i.e. missing rebuilds and so on) you will get a warning instead, and nothing will happen.
 Warnings will result in